Morning Macro Brief

 A 6:30 a.m. brief in house style covering overnight markets, central-bank moves, and the day's top movers across our holdings.

 A single, governed AI layer that plugs into Bloomberg, FactSet, Refinitiv, Aladdin, the custodian and the OMS — and turns the recurring drafting, reconciling and triage work into a five-minute review instead of a five-hour build.
+Lean default of eight agents, expandable to fifteen only after Phase 1 economics clear.
 Every number is cited.
 Every action waits for a human.
 Every step is logged for seven years.

 Every working day, the same recurring outputs are hand-assembled from four or five vendor screens and a handful of internal documents.
 The data is already there.
 The judgement is already in the team's head.
 What's missing is the layer that does the assembly.